architecture-building-systems/CityEnergyAnalyst/docs/archetypes.rst

    constructions from before 1920 until today."
 Contemporary Urban Issues.
 2014.
 17.

-The current version of the CEA uses the next archetype databases:
+The current version of the CEA uses the following archetype databases:

 .. toctree::
     :maxdepth: 2